 If you move outside of our service area, you cannot stay in this plan.
-See Chapter 8 Section J for more information about the effects of moving out of our service area.
+Refer to Chapter 8 for more information about the effects of moving out of our service area.
 You will need to contact your local county eligibility worker: